sftcd/tlspad/README.md

 To start with, I need some idea of what packet sizes are used in the wild, so initial work relates to a [measurement script](dumper.sh) to capture some packets.
 Once I have some of those, I'll figure out how I want to analyse the pcap files.
+First cut is to play about with making noise...

-## The argument...
+## The musical argument...

 The argument is actually fairly simple:
 - if we map packet size/timing to music in a regular/predictable manner, and,